The AIA supports policies, programs, and practices that promote adaptable and resilient buildings and communities.

 Share this one-page resource that illustrates the AIA's role in promoting resilient buildings and communities.
 Read about the AIA's Framework for Resilience to support its constituents in this effort.

 This network is comprised of dedicated volunteer AIA members who serve as the Disaster Assistance Coordinators for their state.
-The AIA has been busy recruiting and training Disaster Assistance Coordinators around the country, especially in regions that tend to be hardest hit by disaster.
+The AIA recruits and trains Coordinators around the country, especially in regions that tend to be hit hardest by disaster.

 Five case studies provide valuable lessons learned from disaster response efforts like the Joplin tornado, the Calexico earthquake, and the 2004 tsunami in Sri Lanka.

-When disasters strike, the most effective response and recovery efforts are coordinated at the local level.
-Without the dedicated volunteers who seek out training and build relationships with emergency managers, the AIA would be incapable of responding during times of crisis.
+When disasters strike, the most effective response and recovery efforts are coordinated at the local level by dedicated volunteers who seek out training and build relationships with emergency managers.

 Safety assessment is the process of evaluating the safety of structures for immediate occupancy and continued use.